United States Post Office-Visalia Town Center Station: Description

 Commonly referred to as the "Downtown" post office or "TCS", the structure was built from 1932 to 1933 as a part of the New Deal's mission to build infrastructure during the Great Depression.

 The Visalia Town Center Post Office, designed by Fresno-native architect William D. Coates, conforms to the standard symmetry used in most post offices of the time, but has unusually sophisticated terracotta detailing in shapes directly derivative of 1920s Art Deco motifs.
 Decorative dark-brown brick contrasts the light-tan brick used for the bulk of the building's walls.
 The interior ornamentation is lavish, and includes cast aluminum, marble, and a decorative multi-colored terrazzo floor.

 The building has a structured steel skeleton, brick walls, a flat asphalt-composition roof, and a reinforced concrete basement.
 The building's volumetric massing is symmetrical and derived from the neo-classical phase of Beaux-Arts architecture.
 The exterior includes aluminum, granite, white bronze, and plinth.
 The lobby is ornamented with veined marble and a terrazzo floor, the workroom has a maple parquet floor, and the postmaster's offices have oak floors.

-Two distinct architectural styles are visible in the building: the late neo-classical period of Beaux-Arts, and Art Deco or "Zigzag Moderne".
+Two distinct architectural styles are visible in the building: the late neo-classical period of Beaux-Arts, and Art Deco ("Zigzag Moderne").
 While the fenestration and ornamentation are strictly symmetrical, typical of Beaux-Arts design, the terracotta panels all contain Art Deco motifs.
 Following with Art Deco tradition, the architect drew heavy inspiration from a multitude of sources, including Mesoamerica, Greece, Rome, and Egypt.